dapak2002/programming-languages-2022/assignment-3.md

         [2,4,6]
         ```

-**Remark:** The code of the solution is not too long, but to get there requires a large amount of problem solving.
-Do not be surprised if you have to write more code for testing and debugging than will be contained in the actual solution.
+**Remark:** My code for debugging is approximately 3 times longer than the actual program, see `test/inbetween_exercises.lc` for an example of how to do this.

 **Extra challenge:** (10 extra points) Insertion sort is easy to implement, but has time complexity O(n^2), which is significantly worse than the known optimum of O(n log n).
 A well-known sorting algorithm with time complexity O(n log n) is merge sort.